 Ants are living creatures that need food, water, and shelter to survive.
 While almost any food will do, ants are particularly attracted to a few specific things.
 Let’s take a closer look.

 Ants are especially attracted to sugary substances.
 Sugary foods contain high amounts of carbohydrates that ants can readily use.
 While sugary foods and even plain table sugar may be eaten, ants actually prefer sugary liquids because food in liquid form is easier for them to swallow.
-Things like juices, soda pop, syrup, and melted popsicles are especially attractive.
+According to DIY Pest Control, things like juices, soda pop, syrup, and melted popsicles are especially attractive, and promote full-blown infestations.
 Cleaning up spills, wiping down drips on containers, and washing counters frequently can prevent infestations.

 Ants need a variety of carbs, proteins, and fats in their diet.
 Fats, in the form of grease, have a strong scent that ants will pick up on.
 Grease from cooking surfaces, leftovers, and trash should be cleaned up and disposed of as soon as possible.
 Taking the trash out daily can help cut down on potential ant populations.